FraunhoferCESE/madcap-spark/README.md

 ## Running
 - Change bucket name (Cloud Storage) and temporary table name (BigQuery) variables within the script if desired.
-- Run 'python download-backups.py'.
+- Run `python download-backups.py`.
 Execution will take some time.
 Files will be downloaded to the execution directory.